-- 1st.
-The Qur'an confirms those teachings or passages of previous scriptures which remained intact. - 2nd.
-The Qur'an is the last complete, authoritative and authentic revelation.
-It is the final arbiter and the only criterion to correct any inaccuracy or misinterpretation which might have occurred in the transmissions of scriptures.
+a) The Qur'an confirms those teachings or passages of previous scriptures which remained intact.(5)

+b) The Qur'an is the last, complete, authoritative and authentic revelation.
+It is the final arbiter and the only criterion to correct any inaccuracy or misinterpretation which might have occurred in the transmission of earlier scriptures.
 It helps in discovering human additions to or interpolations of previous revelations, even as it reveals possible deletions which might have taken place through the centuries prior to its revelation (the Qur'an).
-Indeed, one of the names of the Qur'an is al-Furqān (the criterion which distinguishes between right and wrong, truth and falsehood).
+Indeed one of the names of the Qur'an is al-Furqan (the criterion which distinguishes between right and wrong, truth and falsehood).